Eat, Swim, Read, Repeat

 Jessica and I take any opportunity we can to pop into a bookstore.
 This one in Singapore happened to have an entire section dedicated to Chinese propaganda.
 Jon Hull

-Two months of summer vacation now blur together as one long, steady rhythm.
+Two months of summer vacation now blend together as one long, steady rhythm.
 The scenery changed, but the pattern held: eat, swim, read, repeat.

 Connecticut

-Jessica had returned from Singapore in early June, and we spent these weeks along the New England coast pulling paperbacks from our beach bag under a wide umbrella.
-I commuted my last few days from Old Saybrook to Southbury until, at last, summer vacation arrived.
+Jessica returned from Singapore in early June.
+After a couple of days in Newtown and Middletown, we made for the coast.
+We set up camp under a wide umbrella, the air salted and warm.
+Time felt unhurried as we pulled our paperbacks from our beach bag.
+In between chapters, I drove my last few commutes from Old Saybrook to Southbury until, at last, summer vacation arrived.

-I started with my favorite book of the year so far: The River of Doubt by Candice Millard.
-Theodore Roosevelt, embarrassed by his defeat in the 1912 presidential election, took off for the Amazon Rainforest to embark on an insane journey down an unmapped river.
-Millard is a great writer.
-It’s worth a read.
+My summer began with my favorite book of the year so far: The River of Doubt by Candice Millard.
+Theodore Roosevelt, embarrassed by his defeat in the 1912 presidential election, takes off for the Amazon Rainforest to embark on an insane journey down an unmapped river.
+Millard captures the setting powerfully.

 Other books I read in June: